Form W-4 Preview

 Claiming Exempt Incorrectly

-You can only claim exempt if you had zero tax liability last year AND expect zero this year.
-Most earners above $15,000 do not qualify.
+You can only claim exempt if you had zero federal tax liability last year AND expect zero this year.
+Most wage earners earning above the standard deduction threshold will not qualify.
+See the Exemption section above for the exact two-test criteria.

 Frequently Asked Questions